Monday December 21, 2020

 Midland Chromium, Birmingham

 Working on behalf of Birmingham City Council, Cawarden is currently on-site in Perry Barr.
 The complex scope of works includes the asbestos removal, hazardous materials removal and demolition of a series of buildings and all associated structures/infrastructure at the former Midland Chromium Factory.
 Due to significant levels of contamination at the former industrial site, Cawarden is managing and controlling every detail as part of its remediation strategy.
 On completion of the project, the work will provide a valuable beneficial after-use, as well as renewed economic prosperity and community benefits.
-A regeneration scheme includes the development required for the Commonwealth Games village and improvements to the local infrastructure and transport facilities.

 Royal Arcade – Crewe, Cheshire